 Recommended Reading: Average Hiking Speed: Why it’s Important and How to Calculate it

 Elevation: 1,870 feet / 560 meters

 The trail is also great for dogs as there is plenty of shade and water along the way.
-This isn’t exactly an easy hike in Rocky Mountain National Park, but intermediate to more experienced hikers.
+This isn’t exactly an easy hike in Rocky Mountain National Park, but a moderate hike for more experienced hikers.
 Still a favorite hike for those who frequent the area.